torin-asakura/dream-team/wp-content/plugins/wp-graphql/docs/quick-start.md

 ---
-uri: "/docs/quick-start/"
+uri: '/docs/quick-start/'
-title: "Quick Start"
+title: 'Quick Start'
 ---

 WPGraphQL is a WordPress plugin that allows developers to interact with WordPress data using [GraphQL](/docs/intro-to-graphql/).